+ What is Provided?

 + Why Does the Farm Accept Volunteers?

 The farm began accepting volunteers as there were many people who wanted to come to help and learn at the same time.
 We were also receiving inquiries from tourists who wanted to stay on a volunteer basis to learn about organic farming.
-Volunteers can bring skills that don’t exist in the community, and these can be shared through the school and projects.
+Volunteers can bring skills that don’t exist in the community.
 We thoroughly appreciate the enthusiasm and energy that volunteers bring to the farm!

 + When Do I Need to Pay?